Netsurion vs Rapid7 InsightIDR comparison

 Find out what your peers are saying about Netsurion vs. Rapid7 InsightIDR and other solutions.
 Updated: May 2024.

 Netsurion is ranked 16th in Security Information and Event Management (SIEM) with 24 reviews while Rapid7 InsightIDR is ranked 10th in Security Information and Event Management (SIEM) with 29 reviews.
 Netsurion is rated 8.4, while Rapid7 InsightIDR is rated 8.4.
 The top reviewer of Netsurion writes "The SOC center monitors, hunts, and notifies us of threats around the clock".
-On the other hand, the top reviewer of Rapid7 InsightIDR writes "An affordable product that is easy to use and has many advanced features and default templates".
+On the other hand, the top reviewer of Rapid7 InsightIDR writes "Helps in the management of compliance, secret events and information".
 Netsurion is most compared with Arctic Wolf Managed Detection and Response and CyberHat CYREBRO, whereas Rapid7 InsightIDR is most compared with Darktrace, Microsoft Sentinel, Splunk Enterprise Security, Rapid7 InsightVM and IBM Security QRadar.
 See our Netsurion vs. Rapid7 InsightIDR report.

 See our list of best Security Information and Event Management (SIEM) vendors and best Extended Detection and Response (XDR) vendors.